MindTheGap-ERC/LMA-Matlab/README.md

 * _LMA_solve.m_ : Solver for the PDE system
 * _README.md_ : Readme file
 * _ScenarioA.m_ : Parameters for scenario A from L'Heureux (2018)

+## Citation

+To cite this software please use

+* Hohmann, N., & Spreeuw, H. (2024).
+Matlab implementation if the reactive-transport diagenetic model by L'Heureux (2018) (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.12805858

+or see the information in the CITATION.cff file.

 ## Copyright